FalconS91583/Unity-Game-Development/README.md

 follows the created rules, e.g. that given rooms can only be connected through a corridor.
 To fully understand what's going on there, it's best to delve into the scripts.

 ## Rouglike gunner
+Continuation of the RDG project, apart from the previous generation of dungeons, there are also mechanics known from a game like Isaac, only with weapons in hand.
+The game provides numerous rooms full of enemies, rooms with bosses, or rooms with rewards.
+The game provides several interesting visual effects that serve as projectiles of enemies.
+The player has several interesting types of weapons to choose from and more